-I’ve been teaching English Literature for 14 years but have recently hoped very much to dedicate more time to exploring and developing my artwork.
-I love to combine poetry with my work and am often inspired by lines in poetry and novels and the ‘colour’ of words as well as the rhythms, resonance and shapes of certain words together.
-I also like to ‘paint’ conversations and their movement and energies.
+An English Literature teacher for 14 years, I have recently started to dedicate more time to exploring and developing my artwork, inspired by poetry and literature, themes, nuances and the ‘colour’ of words as well as the rhythms, resonance and shapes of certain words together.

 My work can currently be seen and purchased in: